negin513/xarray/doc/user-guide/indexing.rst

 .. warning::

-    Positional indexing deviates from the NumPy when indexing with multiple arrays like ``da[[0, 1], [0, 1]]``, as described in :ref:`vectorized_indexing`.
+    Xarray indexing behavior deviates from the NumPy when indexing with multiple arrays like ``da[[0, 1], [0, 1]]``, as described in :ref:`vectorized_indexing`.